chef/chef-web-docs/chef_master/source/ohai.rst

 - `Lspci` - PCI device information on Linux hosts.
 - `Lsscsi` - SCSI device information on Linux hosts.
 - `Passwd` - User and Group information on non-Windows hosts.
-This plugin can result in very large node sizes if a system connected to Active Directory or LDAP.
+This plugin can result in very large node sizes if a system connects to Active Directory or LDAP.
 - `Sessions` - Sessions data from loginctl on Linux hosts.
 - `Sysctl` - All sysctl values on Linux hosts.